COLOMBIA

 Healthy, fertile soil is the foundation of productive agriculture.
 Permaculture emphasizes composting, mulching, and minimizing soil disturbance, which leads to better water retention, nutrient cycling, and long-term soil fertility.
 It also encourages planting diverse species: plants, trees, and animals, that all work together, supporting a balanced ecosystem.
 This helps control pests naturally, supports pollinators, and prevents disease spread.

-Permaculture systems also are designed to be resilient to climate change and natural disasters.
+Permaculture systems are designed to be resilient to climate change and natural disasters.
 By growing diverse crops and creating closed-loop systems, where waste becomes a resource, people become less dependent on external inputs, increasing self-sufficiency.

 Immersing myself fully in bioconstruction –